Estimate Time4 min

 Make a budget

 Create a budget to keep track and record all of your expenses, and even to monitor your adjustments.
-Today, there are lots of tools you can use: simple pen and paper, excel spreadsheets, and even apps.
+There are lots of tools you can use: simple pen and paper, excel spreadsheets, and even apps.

 Fidelity's free spending and budgeting tools can also help you track spending and build a budget.
 This tool allows you to link all of your accounts, and all of the categorization and analysis is done for you.